-Although my research indicates that eating food with dissolved aluminum foil on it is perfectly safe, I’d rather not.
-I’ve spent time cutting off the ‘melted’ portions of aluminum foil from my food.
-I now wait until the food is cool enough and use plastic wrap followed by a layer of aluminum foil.
+Although my research indicates that eating food with dissolved aluminum on it is perfectly safe, I’d rather not.
+I’ve spent time cutting off the ‘melted’ portions of aluminum from my food.
+I now wait until the food is cool enough and use plastic wrap followed by a layer of tin foil.

 Alzheimer’s Disease and Aluminum